Investing in Teaching Excellence

 At Cronton Sixth Form College we believe in the power of education to transform lives.
 We recognise that investing in the very best teachers is the key to ensuring that every student reaches his or her full potential.

-Inspiring, passionate and highly experienced teachers are at the heart of what makes Cronton Sixth Form such a high performing College.
-Along with our unique support systems and commitment to keeping class sizes small, we have recruited some of the best teaching staff in the country to complement our already highly qualified and enthusiastic team.
+Inspiring, passionate and highly experienced teachers are at the heart of what makes Cronton Sixth Form College such a high performing institution.
+Along with our unique support systems and commitment to keeping class sizes small, we have recruited some of the best teaching staff in the country to complement our exciting highly qualified and enthusiastic team.

 Dr Luke MacMahon

 Dr Luke MacMahon taught for six years in Oxford and for two years in a Beacon College in Lancashire.
 He studied at the Universities of Warwick, Kent, London, Oxford and Bath to achieve a Degree, a Master’s Degree, Ph.D. and complete post-doctoral research.
 He was the Research Editor for the Oxford Dictionary of National Biography 1997-2002 and collaborated on two research projects which led to the publication of books on the development of European warfare and practice of Renaissance diplomacy.